oracle/python-oracledb/doc/src/user_guide/initialization.rst

   Alternatively, remove the call to :meth:`~oracledb.init_oracle_client()` and use Thin mode.
 The features supported by Thin mode can be found in :ref:`driverdiff`.

-- If you set ``lib_dir`` on Linux and related platforms, you must still have configured the system library search path to include that directory before starting Python.

 - On any operating system, if you set ``lib_dir`` to the library directory of a full database or full client installation (such as from running